tejaspundpal/Java-DSA/README.md

 # Java-DSA
-This Repo contains dsa programs in java.
+This Repo contains My DSA programs in Java.